-Once all perimeter control BMPs are installed (i.e. construction exits, construction roads, temporary initial sediment basins, etc.), the Permittee shall contact the Designer of Record who has seven (7) to inspect and confirm the installed BMPs are in accordance with the ES&PC Plan.
-Afterwards, the Permittee must retain a copy of this inspection in their site records.
-This NPDES General Permit requirement is easy to overlook, but critical for the permittee to demonstrate their compliance with the NPDES General Permit.
+As mentioned earlier, once all perimeter control BMPs are installed (i.e. construction exits, construction roads, temporary initial sediment basins, etc.), the Permittee shall contact the Designer of Record who has seven (7) days to inspect and confirm the installed BMPs are in accordance with the ES&PC Plan.
+The Permittee must retain a copy of this inspection in their site records.
+This NPDES General Permit requirement is easy to overlook, but critical for the permittee to demonstrate their intent to comply with their NPDES General Permit.